-For the CFO, David Saperstein 80% of the 2021 STIP is based on Operating Earnings of the Corporation and 20% on individual objectives.
-For other NEOs, 80% of the 2021 STIP is based on attainment of budgeted Operating Earnings in their respective business units and 20% is based on individual objectives.
+For other NEOs, 80% of the 2022 STIP is based on attainment of budgeted Operating Earnings in their respective business units and 20% is based on SOX score for their respective business units.

 The Board of Directors, upon recommendation by the HRCC, may modify actual STIP awards either upwards or downwards taking into consideration exceptional circumstances as deemed appropriate.
 The overall mix of financial objectives reflects the Corporation's balanced focus on top-line growth as well as bottom-line profitability.
 As well, for other NEOs, the STIP performance indicators recognize the importance of the strong entrepreneurial culture and the autonomy of each entity within the Corporation.